-Fiscal 2016 Company Performance Highlights
+Fiscal 2017 Company Performance Highlights

 Financial Performance.
-Our company generated satisfactory financial results in fiscal 2016.
-We achieved record annual net revenues of \$5.40 billion and record net income of \$529.4 million, or \$3.65 per diluted share.
-Excluding \$40.7 million of acquisition-related expenses, adjusted net income was \$556.3 million,(1) or \$3.84 per diluted share.(1) Our other financial accomplishments during the year included:
+Our company generated strong financial results in fiscal 2017.
+We achieved record annual net revenues of \$6.37 billion and record net income of \$636.2 million, or \$4.33 per diluted share.
+On a non-GAAP basis, adjusted net income was \$768.1 million(1), or \$5.23 per diluted share(1).
+Our other financial accomplishments during the year included:

-- Net revenues increased 4% and diluted earnings per share increased 6% compared to fiscal 2015, - Adjusted for the aforementioned acquisition-related expenses, adjusted net income per diluted share of \$3.84(1) increased 12% compared to earnings per diluted share of \$3.43 in fiscal 2015, - Our return on equity for the fiscal year was 11.3%, or 11.8%(1) on an adjusted basis, which is a satisfactory result given the challenging market environment during the first half of the fiscal year and our prudent capital position throughout fiscal 2016, - The ratio of the firm's total capital to risk-weighted assets remained above 20% throughout the year, well above regulatory requirements, and - The firm maintained conservative levels of liquidity throughout the year, bolstered by the July 2016 senior notes issuance totaling \$800 million, which was executed at favorable terms.
+- Net revenues increased 18% and diluted earnings per share increased 19% compared to fiscal 2016, - Adjusted diluted earnings per share of \$5.23(1) increased 33% compared to adjusted diluted earnings per share of \$3.93 in fiscal 2016, - Our return on equity for the fiscal year was 12.2%, or 14.5%(1) on an adjusted basis, which is a satisfactory result particularly given our prudent capital position throughout fiscal 2017, - The ratio of the firm's total capital to risk-weighted assets remained above 20% throughout the year, well above regulatory requirements, - The company's debt credit ratings were upgraded by both Standard & Poors and Moody's, and - The company was added to the S&P 500 index.